• Skip to primary navigation

 Fresh blueberries I use in my filling recipe

-• Let the mixture simmer over low heat while stirring it every now and then until it thickens.
-The pie filling is ready when the liquid in the mixture has reduced to the point that the fruits are just coated in the sugar sauce.
+• Let the blueberry mixture simmer over low heat while stirring it every now and then until it thickens.
+The pie filling is ready when the liquid in the mixture has reduced to the point that the fruits are just coated in the blueberry sauce.

 • At this point, remove the pie filling from the heat and let it cool completely to room temperature before storing it.